ioBroker/ioBroker.yr/README.md

 **Note** - if _"Send missing translations to iobroker.net"_ is activated (default) missing translations will be sent to iobroker.net server.
 No ips or any additional info will be stored or analysed.
 Just missing translation.

 ## Icons
-Icons are taken from here [https://github.com/YR/weather-symbols](https://github.com/YR/weather-symbols) and belongs to yr.no.
+Icons are taken from here [https://api.met.no/weatherapi/weathericon/2.0/documentation](https://api.met.no/weatherapi/weathericon/2.0/documentation) and belongs to yr.no.

+## TODO
+* Add meteogram (png probably will discontinue with new API)
+* Add daily forecast based on hourly forecast
+* Add html table

 ## Changelog

 ### 3.0.0 [2021-05-17]
-* (withstu) Switch to new JSON API and change Data Structure (breaking)
+* (withstu) Switch to new JSON API and change data Structure (breaking)
 * (withstu) Update project dependencies

 ### 2.0.3 [2018-10-10]